patrickrobrecht/extended-evaluation-for-statify/readme.txt

 = 2.5 =
 * Enhancement: New charts library (for full GPL compatibility)
+* Bugfix: Errors in selection of predefined time periods

 = 2.4 =
 * Feature: Selection of predefined time periods